CIBC-Internal/python/Doc/library/csv.rst

 .. method:: csvreader.__next__()

-   Return the next row of the reader's iterable object as a list, parsed according to the current dialect.
+   Return the next row of the reader's iterable object as a list (if the object was returned from :func:`reader`) or a dict (if it is a :class:`DictReader` instance), parsed according to the current dialect.
 Usually you should call this as ``next(reader)``.

 Reader objects have the following public attributes: